NikosKaloritis/Journey-Overview/README.md

 -----

-# Later that year i made a similar one, a little better, a little more entertaining, i hope.
+# Later that year, I created a similar game, aiming to make it more entertaining.
+I hope you enjoy it!
 (2019-2020)

 https://github.com/NikosKaloritis/Journey-Overview/assets/115344643/de94db20-238e-4861-ba77-4d8525ad8562